Tarleton State University: Music

-The music program at Tarleton State University is fully accredited member of the National Association of Schools of the Music (NASM).
-It is housed in the elegant Clyde H. Wells Fine Arts Center, one of the top performance venues among colleges and universities in the Southwest.
+The music program at Tarleton State University is a fully accredited member of the National Association of Schools of Music.
+It is housed in the Clyde H. Wells Fine Arts Center.
 This multi-purpose fine arts complex contains three theatres: a 243-seat recital hall, an 805-seat auditorium, and the workshop theatre.
-There is a 16 keyboard piano lab and computer lab.
-The instrument collection includes two nine-foot concert Steinway grand pianos, the Waggener Memorial Organ – a tracker two-manual pipe organ, a Richard Kingston harpsichord, and several Steinway grand pianos that are designated for piano majors to practice.
-The Music department at Tarleton State University currently offers three degrees, which are Bachelor of Arts in Music, Bachelor of Music in Music Education (with all-level certification) and the Bachelor of Music in Performance.
-It currently offers one online graduate degree, Master of Music in Music Education.
-The program has over 150 full-time enrolled students with 80% of the majority being instrumental studies and 20% being vocal studies.
+There is a 16-keyboard piano lab and computer lab.
+The instrument collection includes two nine-foot concert Steinway grand pianos, the Waggener Memorial Organ (a tracker two-manual pipe organ), a Richard Kingston harpsichord, and several Steinway grand pianos that are designated for piano majors to practice.
+The university currently offers three music degrees, which are Bachelor of Arts in music, Bachelor of Music in music education (with all-level certification) and the Bachelor of Music in performance.
+It currently offers one online graduate degree, Master of Music in music education.
+The program has over 150 full-time enrolled students with 80% being instrumental studies and 20% being vocal studies.
 The Tarleton music department hosts many festivals and clinics throughout the school year, including Brass Day, TMEA All-Region Band clinics, Jazz Festival, Invitational Band Festival, TMEA Area Choir clinics, and the Let All Men Sing!